Himanshuseemawat/Hotel-Management/README.md

 ## Installation

-Simply run SyedAhsanAhmed02908.cbp to run open project.
+Simply run main.cbp to run open project.
 If you don't have to means to open the project, use exe file to run the project executable.

 ## Screenshots